-By now most of you are probably aware that I have resigned my position at FARE to move on to other endeavors later this year.
+By now most of you are probably aware that I have resigned my position at FARE to move on to other endeavors later in 2018.
 While I am certainly excited to return to the private sector, I am incredibly grateful for the opportunity to have led FARE.
 It has been a true pleasure to work with the remarkable people here, and I can attest to their commitment to the food allergy cause.
 I also want to thank Allergic Living for allowing me to have this column and express my opinions.

 Despite being an allergist for over 30 years, I have learned an incredible amount about the problems of food allergy patients and families over the past four years.
 I continue to be amazed by the challenges that must be faced by young parents with food-allergic children.
 Every moment of every day requires thought and planning, and almost no activity is entirely safe.

 The courage of patients and families willing to participate in clinical trials and to undergo food challenges is truly a remarkable thing.
 I am awed and humbled by these efforts.
 It makes me want to help turn this scourge into a manageable disease in the near future.

 Part of trying to make food allergies manageable is identifying what would transform the lives of food-allergic individuals.
 Since there are so many immediate needs of the food allergy community, it is a daunting task.
 Despite the many different possibilities, however, the hopes that patients and their families have communicated to me tend to fall into three general areas.
 They could be thought of as the three food allergy wishes to ask from a proverbial genie!

 The first wish is for improved social awareness.
 Food allergy needs its own “#metoo” moment.
 Making fun of people with food allergies needs to stop, and the systematic isolationism, bullying and intimidation that have made life so unpleasant for so many children has to end.